 Help Us Make a Difference

-To provide these services, One Meal relies on the support of many individual and corporate partners.
+To provide these services, One Meal relies on the support of many individual and business partners.
 We appreciate the contributions made by all of our sponsors and we would love to have your support.

 Please remember… Your support will Make a Difference !